ADF Logo

 Two important facts bear mentioning.

-First, in a concurring opinion, Justice Amy Coney Barrett wrote that due to Biden administration concessions at oral argument, “Idaho’s ability to enforce its law remains almost entirely intact.”
+First, in a concurring opinion, Justice Amy Coney Barrett wrote that due to the Biden administration’s concessions at oral argument, “Idaho’s ability to enforce its law remains almost entirely intact.”
 Put another way, she explained that “the injunction will not stop Idaho from enforcing its law in the vast majority of circumstances.”

-The federal government has no business trying to block Idaho’s law safeguarding women and their children’s lives, and that’s why we’re so grateful to support the Idaho Attorney General’s Office as it defends the people’s law against the Biden administration’s lawlessness.
+The people of Idaho, through their elected representatives, decided to protect women and their unborn children.
+The federal government had no business trying to block Idaho’s law safeguarding women and their children’s lives, and that’s why we were so grateful to support the Idaho Attorney General’s Office as it defended the people’s law against the Biden administration’s lawlessness.

-The people of Idaho, through their elected representatives, decided to put the lives of women and their unborn children first.
 Under Idaho’s law, doctors will continue to care for women experiencing ectopic pregnancies, complications from miscarriage, and other life-threatening conditions.

 State of Idaho v.
 United States of America